niaid/RNASeqQC_Alignment/README.md

-# RNASeq QC and Alignment
+# RNASeq QC and Alignment  (DO NOT USE YET, IT IS IN DEVELOPMENT TODAY - May 17, 2020)
 * Introductory practical training
 * The material shown below has been adapted from open access resources listed in the References section below.
 We appreciate the various groups that made high quality course material publicly available.